-We assigned groups, or "clusters," to deletion mutants with similar transcriptional responses using the Louvain community detection algorithm in low-dimensional UMAP space.9 While many single-cell transcriptomic studies use expression values from genes with the highest dispersion across individual cells, we took advantage of the completeness of bulk microarray data generated by Kemmeren et al.3 and used expression values for all 6170 genes to make a UMAP projection for subsequent clustering.
+UMAP groups deletion mutants with shared protein function.
+We assigned groups, or clusters, to deletion mutants with similar transcriptional responses using the Louvain community detection algorithm in low-dimensional UMAP space9.
+While many single-cell transcriptomic studies use expression values from genes with the highest dispersion across individual cells, we took advantage of the completeness of bulk microarray data generated by Kemmeren et al.3 and used expression values for all 6170 genes measured in each of the 1484 single-gene deletion strains to make a UMAP projection for subsequent clustering.
 This approach resolved 50 main clusters, with the number of deletion backgrounds assigned to each cluster ranging from 4 to 298 (median of 11).
-Clusters with >25 genes were subsequently re-clustered using similar parameters to define subclusters.
-The final dataset contains 171 clusters with a median of 8 genes per cluster.
+Clusters with >25 strains were subsequently sub-clustered using similar parameters to define groups.
+The final dataset contains 171 clusters with a median of 8 strains per cluster.

 A total of 194 characterized yeast complexes have at least two of their corresponding genes in the dataset of single deletions.
-For 40% of these complexes (78/194), we could assign two or more genes to the same cluster (examples of complexes in the initial set of 50 clusters in Figure 1A, additional complexes were separated in the reclustered set (Figure 1B)).
-For example, the re-clustering of the original cluster 2, which is characterized by cell cycle and chromosome organization genes, resulted in more distinctly separating the Isw2-Itc1 chromatin remodeling complex, the Csm3-Tof1 S-phase checkpoint complex and the Oca S-phase histone activation complex (Figure 1B).
-Within this re-clustered set, multiple complexes could be found among genes within a single cluster, suggesting that these complexes may cooperatively contribute to chromosome cohesion and recombination (Figure 1B).
+For 40% of these complexes (78/194), we could assign two or more genes to the same cluster (examples of complexes in the initial set of 50 clusters in Fig. 1a, additional complexes were separated in the sub-clustered set (Fig. 1b)).
+For example, the sub-clustering of the original cluster 2, which is characterized by cell cycle and chromosome organization genes, resulted in more distinctly separating the Isw2-Itc1 chromatin remodeling complex, the Csm3-Tof1 S-phase checkpoint complex and the Oca S-phase histone activation complex (Fig. 1b).
+Within this sub-clustered set, multiple complexes could be found among genes within a single cluster, suggesting that these complexes may cooperatively contribute to chromosome cohesion and recombination (Fig. 1b).

 In some cases, members of individual complexes were assigned to separate clusters, suggesting sub-functionalization of components.
-For example, the 13-member mediator complex was found in three clusters (numbers 16, 34 and 41) containing 3, 6, and 4 members of mediator, respectively (Figure 1A).
-Cluster 16 (with 3 members) also contains members of SAGA and SWI/SNF complexes, and loss of mediator subunits in this cluster alters the transcription of amino acid metabolism genes and glucose transmembrane transporters (Supplemental Table 1); cluster 34 (with 6 members)

-contains galactose-responsive subunits of mediator; and cluster 41 (with 4 members) contains transcriptional-initiation-related mediator subunits.
+For example, the 13-member mediator complex was found in three clusters (numbers 16, 34, and 41) containing 3, 6, and 4 members of mediator, respectively (Fig. 1a).
+Cluster 16 also contains members of SAGA and SWI/SNF complexes, and loss of mediator subunits in this cluster alters the transcription of amino acid metabolism genes and glucose transmembrane transporters (Supplementary Data 1); cluster 34 contains galactose-responsive subunits of mediator; and cluster 41 contains transcriptional initiation-related mediator subunits.
 Here, UMAP preserves global relationships between clusters in addition to resolving proximal cluster members.
-For example, most chromatin remodeling complexes grouped in UMAP space, despite being present in separate clusters and containing unique local topologies (Figure 1A).
+For example, most chromatin remodeling complexes grouped in UMAP space, despite being present in separate clusters and containing unique local topologies (Fig. 1a).

-UMAP clustering identified the components of the pathway for tRNA wobble uridine modification and revealed two additional members that are likely to link metabolism and cell cycle to this process.
-One of these, Met18, has a human ortholog (MMS19) that functions in maturation of Fe-S cluster-containing proteins; the conserved yeast and human Elongator component Elp3 is one of these Fe-S proteins.
-The other new member, the PP2A phosphatase Sit4, is implicated in dephosphorylation of Elongator; its absence leads to tRNA modification defects.
-If
+UMAP clustering identified the components of the pathway for tRNA wobble uridine modification (Fig. 1c), which requires the URM1 pathway for 2-thiolation and the Elongator complex for side chain formation at U{34} of tRNA15.
+The clustering revealed two additional members that are likely to link metabolism and cell cycle to this process.
+One of these, Met18, has a human ortholog (MMS19) that functions in maturation of Fe-S cluster-containing proteins; the conserved yeast and human Elongator component Elp3 is one of these Fe-S proteins16.
+The other new member, the PP2A phosphatase Sit4, is implicated in dephosphorylation of Elongator; its absence leads to tRNA modification defects17.